-The Icahn School of Medicine’s Department of Psychiatry is a vibrant community of clinicians, researchers, educators, and trainees committed to discovering the causes of, and better treatments for, mental illness and substance use disorders.
+The Icahn School of Medicine’s Department of Psychiatry is a vibrant community of clinicians, researchers, educators, and trainees committed to discovering the causes and identifying better treatments for mental illness and substance use disorders.
 We are ranked #6 nationally in NIH funding, and listed as one of the top regional hospital departments by U.S. News & World Report.
 The Mount Sinai Behavioral Health service line encompasses the clinical behavioral health services at Mount Sinai Beth Israel, Mount Sinai Hospital, Mount Sinai St. Luke’s, Mount Sinai West and Mount Sinai Queens.
 We have over 350 inpatient behavioral health beds and 4 psychiatric emergency locations (CPEP/Psych ED), and had over 1 million ambulatory behavioral health visits in 2017.
-We have one of the largest addiction services in the country, with a full continuum of inpatient, crisis, residential, and ambulatory addictions services, including seven Opioid Treatment Program (OTP) locations.
+We have one of the largest addiction services in the country, with a full continuum of inpatient, crisis, residential, and ambulatory addiction services, including seven Opioid Treatment Program (OTP) locations.

 - Graduate of Internal Medicine, Family Medicine or Psychiatry residency training program

 - Completed fellowship in Addiction Medicine or Addiction Psychiatry preferred

 - Qualifications for Clinical Instructor or higher level faculty appointment

 - Collaborative, proactive, and dedicated work ethic

 - Desire to grow professionally within a team-oriented, performance-driven department